 - Draw out the project’s assumption analysis to plan, predict, and monitor the scope, specifications, and changes that might occur when conducting the project.

-- Maintain good communication and keep in track with the suppliers when dealing in purchasing the resources.
+- Maintain good communication and keep track of the suppliers when purchasing the resources.

 - Collaborate with the Human Resource department to provide training for the workers involved in the project to ensure that their performance can be improved and polished.

 - The process of software development of the project will be able to meet the need of the stakeholders and customers.

 - The IT support for the project will be able to cater to technical difficulties such as system errors, network congestion, connection problem, and technical errors.

 - The data have been automatically updated in the data inventory, and all information in the data inventory is synchronized.